DadCooksDinner

 1. Saute the aromatics: Heat the vegetable oil in the pressure cooker pot over medium-high heat until the oil is shimmering.
 Add the onion, carrots, and garlic to the pressure cooker pot, and then sprinkle with the salt and red pepper flakes.
 Saute until the onion softens, about five minutes.

-3. Pressure cook the soup for 15 minutes with a natural pressure release: Pressure cook at high pressure for 15 minutes in an electric pressure cooker, or for 12 minutes in a stovetop cooker.
-(On the Instant Pot, use the Manual setting, and set the cook time for 15 minutes.)
-Let the pressure come down naturally, about 20 more minutes.
-Remove the lid, tilting it away from you to avoid any hot steam.
+3. Pressure cook for 15 minutes with a natural release: Pressure cook at high pressure for 15 minutes in an Instant Pot or other electric pressure cooker or for 12 minutes in a stovetop cooker.
+(In an Instant Pot, use the Manual, Pressure Cook, or Pressure Cook - Custom).
+Let the pressure come down naturally for about 20 more minutes.
+Remove the lid, tilting it away to avoid hot steam.

 4. Thicken, season, and serve: Fish the hambone out of the pot and set it aside until it is cool enough to handle.
-While the bone cools, scoop 2 cups of lentils and broth out of the cooker and puree them (I put them in a quart measuring cup and use my stick blender.)
-Pour the pureed lentils back into the pot.
 Pull the ham from the hambone, discard any pieces of fat or gristle, chop the ham into rough ¼ inch cubes, and stir the ham into the pot.
-Add the sherry vinegar, then add salt and pepper until you just taste the salt on the tip of your tongue.
-(The soup will already be seasoned by the salty ham; I usually add a teaspoon of kosher salt to the pot.)
+Stir in the (optional) balsamic vinegar, 1 teaspoon of salt, and ½ teaspoon of pepper.
+Serve and enjoy!

 • Prep Time: 15 minutes